ToshioCP/Gtk4-tutorial/sec7.md

 If you want to add more files, then insert them between line 4 and 5.

 Save this xml text to `tfe3.gresource.xml`.
-The gresource compiler `glib-compile-resources` shows its ussage with the argument `--help`.
+The gresource compiler `glib-compile-resources` shows its usage with the argument `--help`.

     $ LANG=C glib-compile-resources --help
     Usage: